atuttle/blog/blog/2021/chaotic-good-creating-determinism-where-none-exists.md

 ## How do you add determinism where none exists?

 And here we are.
 We've reached the crux of this article.
-This is so "chaotic good" and I absolutely love it.
+This is so ["chaotic good"][alignment] and I absolutely love it.

 Adam's idea was to **sort the characters in the JSON output string.** That's it.
 It's that simple.